-Flynn's compositions have been performed throughout the world, including commissions and performances by professional symphony orchestras in countries such as Japan, South Korea, China, Ukraine, and throughout the U.S. His music has been featured at a multitude of international and national conferences, new music festivals, and composition festivals throughout the world.
+Flynn's compositions have been performed throughout the world, including commissions and performances by professional symphony orchestras in countries such as Japan, France, South Korea, China, Ukraine, and throughout the U.S. His music has been featured at a multitude of international and national conferences, new music festivals, and composition festivals throughout the world.

 Flynn has won or has placed as a finalist in many international/ national composition competitions.
 Most recently, the SCI/ASCAP Student Composition Commission Contest (region 5), the Young New Yorkers' Chorus composition commission contest, the International Sacred Composers Composition Competition, and the Susanville Symphony Orchestra Composition Contest.
 His choral score, Beneath the Wave(Imagine Music Publishing), a threnody for the victims of the March 2011 tsunami and earthquake in Japan, which is set to his own original text in Japanese, was a finalist for the 2013 American Prize in Composition, a winner of the San Jose Choral Project Composition Competition, and the Imagine Music Pathways Composition Competition.